 Seattle and its love of literature

-Discovering the best things to do in Bangkok In a city of almost ten million where the streets hum with a constant flow of people moving to and from their destination, imagine finding a little slice of serenity.
+In a city of almost ten million where the streets hum with a constant flow of people moving to and from their destination, imagine finding a little slice of serenity.
 Would you think it possible?
-Recently I travelled to Bangkok with a group of writers and bloggers from Brisbane.
-We flew with Air Asia … [Read more...]
+I flew to Bangkok with a group of writers and bloggers from Brisbane.
+We flew with Air Asia - the low-cost airline that recently added direct flights … [Read more...]

 Cruising Nitmiluk Gorge